joey00072/Pythonstuff/data/blog/Conways-Game-of-life-in-python.md

 date: '2021-10-06'
 tags: ['Game of Life','python','pygame','convolution']
 images: /static/images/photo_2021-01-17_18-57-11.jpg
 summary: Conways Game of life is by far the most famous cellular automato.
 It is best example of how many simple thing can work thougher to create someting complex.
-If almot fells like real life
+If almost fells like real life
 ---
 ![](/static/images/life.gif)

 Conways Game of life is by far the most famous cellular automato.
 It is best example of how many simple thing can work thougher to create someting complex.
-If almot fells like real life
+If almost fells like real life

 ## Rules of Life